 The most secure way to cast your vote is in person at the polling place.

-And so what we're fighting back against are the states that are denying their voters those opportunities, which will necessarily ru uh result in a dilution of legitimate votes due to the expansion of fraudulent votes, of duplicate votes, of errant votes.
+And so what we're fighting back against are the states that are denying their voters those opportunities, which will necessarily result in a dilution of legitimate votes due to the expansion of fraudulent votes, of duplicate votes, of errant votes.

-Uh it's it's this is a this is a an incredibly troubling situation.
+This is an incredibly troubling situation.

 It is a tsunami that is headed for us in November that we have got to get our arms around now.

-Um I know you've been around a while.
+I know you've been around a while.

 What's that?